Maps, Then and Now

 *Latitude lines are always listed before longitude lines in coordinates.*

 Then I asked the kids to find the coordinate point that intersected closest to where we live and mark it with a pink star and then trace those lines in pink as well.
 They were able to tell me our own coordinates where we live.

 Our maps turned out to be colorful and memorable learning tools.

-- Check out these ideas for teaching what latitude and longitude means.
+- Learn about what latitude and longitude mean.

 - Play this cool Globe Trotter Game.

 - There’s lots more to learn about maps and how we use grid lines and coordinates to find our way around earth.
-You can find tons of cool mapping activities in Layers of Learning Units 1.1 (you can get Unit 1.1 for free when you subscribe to our newsletter!), 1.2, and 1.3 in Layers of Learning Year One.
+You can find tons of cool mapping activities Units 1-1, 1-2, and 1-3.